 The trip lasts 28 days.

-For the 2017-18 school year, there will be two Microcampus groups with up to 16 students in each group.
+For the 2017-18 school year, there will be one Microcampus trip for each SAS campus with up to 16 students in each group.
 The dates will be as follows:

 Mr. Tafel and his wife, Ms. Mai, will be the main teachers for his trip.
 Our partner in the trip, the world-class Linden Centre, has an remarkable staff of adults who have come from around the world to live in Xizhou.
 Their job is to live and share the experience with guests of the Linden Centre, and they are always eager to support the learning process of our students.
-One staff member (Ms. Cecily Zhang) is assigned to work full-time to support the Microcampus program.
+One Linden Centre staff member is assigned to work full-time to support the Microcampus program, with another part-time staff member available to support student inquiry projects, as needed.
 Linden Centre owners Brian and Jeanee Linden will be on site as well.
 In other words, there will be plenty of adult support available to Microcampus students.

 Certainly, there will be some choices to be made, as it will not be possible to be at the Microcampus and be elsewhere at the same time.
 See the dates of your school's Microcampus trip to check if there are conflicts/overlap.

 It is extremely important for students to take a close look at the activities calendar for the year and make sure that there are no conflicts with their requested trip(s).
 Students must be available for the full 28 days of each trip; no late arrivals or early departures.
 Once the application process is completed and placement in a trip is made, families are responsible for full payment, even if they later need to cancel for any reason.